Adequate moduli spaces and geometrically reductive group schemes: Introduction

-Building off the work of Seshadri, we develop the theory of geometrically reductive group schemes over an arbitrary base.
+The theory of adequate moduli spaces allows for several interesting applications to the structure of geometrically reductive and reductive group schemes.
+Building off the work of Seshadri in \cite{seshadri_reductivity}, we first systematically develop the theory of geometrically reductive group schemes in Section \ref{section-adequate-groups} and we then deduce the foundational properties of quotients by geometrically reductive group schemes (see Theorem \ref{theorem-git}).
+Our approach differs from Seshadri's \cite{seshadri_reductivity} where the main interest is only studying quotients by reductive group schemes.
+We can also consider group schemes which may not be smooth, affine or have connected fibers.

 \begin{defn*} Let $S$ be an algebraic space.
-A flat, finite type, separated group algebraic space $G \to S$ is \emph{geometrically reductive} if $BG \to S$ is an adequate moduli space. \end{defn*}
+A flat, finitely presented, separated group algebraic space $G \to S$ is \emph{geometrically reductive} if $BG \to S$ is an adequate moduli space. \end{defn*}

-If $S= \Spec R$, then $G \to \Spec R$ is geometrically reductive if for every surjection $A \to B$ of $G$-$R$-algebras and $b \in B^G$, there exists $N > 0$ and $a \in A^G$ such that $a \mapsto b^N$.
+If $S= \Spec(R)$, then $G \to \Spec(R)$ is geometrically reductive if for every surjection $A \to B$ of $G$-$R$-algebras and $b \in B^G$, there exist $N > 0$ and $a \in A^G$ such that $a \mapsto b^N$.
 The notion of geometric reductivity can be formulated in various ways (see Lemmas \ref{lemma-group-equiv} and \ref{lemma-group-equiv-affine}).
-When $G \to \Spec R$ is smooth with $R$ Noetherian and satisfies the resolution property, this definition is equivalent to Seshadri's notion (see \cite[Theorem 1]{seshadri_reductivity} and Remark \ref{remark-seshadri}).
-Furthermore, Seshadri's generalization of Haboush's theorem can be extended (see Theorem \ref{theorem-reductive}):
+When $G \to \Spec(R)$ is smooth with $R$ Noetherian and satisfies the resolution property, this definition is equivalent to Seshadri's notion (see \cite[Theorem 1]{seshadri_reductivity} and Remark \ref{remark-seshadri}).
+Furthermore, Seshadri's generalization of Haboush's theorem can be extended as follows (see Theorem \ref{theorem-reductive}).

-\begin{thm*} Let $G \to S$ is a smooth group scheme.
+\begin{thm*} Let $G \to S$ be a smooth group scheme.
 Then $G \to S$ is geometrically reductive if and only if the geometric fibers are reductive and $G/G^{\circ} \to S$ is finite. \end{thm*}

-Our approach is to systematically develop the theory of geometrically reductive group schemes and show that the consequences for quotient spaces follow directly from these properties whereas Seshadri is mainly interested in quotients by reductive group schemes.
-We can also consider group schemes which may not be smooth, affine or have connected fibers.
-Generalizing the main result of \cite{waterhouse}, we prove (see Theorem \ref{theorem-finite-group}):